Using Sales Personas for Lead Generation

 But in the world of B2B sales, businesses turn to a different strategy to secure new customers.

-They use sales personas and buyer personas.
+They use sales personas and buyer personas to help drive lead generation.

 What is a sales persona?